how it all began.

 In 2003, Jon and Kim Heslop relocated from the Hunter Valley in New South Wales to the green sanctuary of Mt Tamborine in the Gold Coast Hinterlands.
 The following year saw the inaugural vintage of our wines, and so marked the birth of ‘Witches Falls Winery’.

 Now one of Queensland’s largest wine producers, all Witches Falls’ products are made on-site, allowing us to closely monitor every step of the wine-making process.
-Innovation, a meticulous attention to detail, and a respect for traditional practises are combined in careful balance to make up the Witches Falls philosophy.
+Innovation, a meticulous attention to detail, and a respect for minimal intervention are combined in careful balance to make up the Witches Falls philosophy.

 The team, led by chief winemaker Jon, have exceptional skills and a wealth of experience.
 Collectively, our team brings knowledge and experience from several Australian wine regions, as well as Burgundy, the Napa Valley, and Marlborough in New Zealand.

-Our wine-making process maintains many traditional techniques, utilising these methods in combination with modern, state-of-the-art procedures to produce unique wines of quality, character, and consistency.
+Our wine-making process maintains many traditional techniques, utilising these methods in combination with modern, state-of-the-art procedures to produce unique wines of quality, character, and minimal intervention.

 Our business continues to grow and develop with each coming year, as does our wonderful crew.
 We’re lucky enough to play host to a ‘golden’ team, where each and every member brings something unique and valuable to the table.